 THE NORTH CASCADES ARE CALLING!

 North Cascades National Park has an active volunteer program with as many as 500 volunteers participating in a variety of positions.
 Most positions are available from May through October.
 However, some are open all year.
 The types of positions vary greatly and may include clerical; skilled and unskilled maintenance; trail trimming; highway clean-up; biology and hydrology data collection; exotic plant removal; visitor contact in campgrounds, on trails or at visitor centers; or backcountry patrols.
 Campground host positions are very competitive.
-Long term volunteers are provided with uniforms and sometimes a reimbursement for meals or transportation.

 Choose to help on the west side or the more remote east side or both!

 Contact the Volunteer Coordinator if one of these opportunities seems right for you or if you have questions about other potential opportunities.
 Many of our volunteer projects will have group size limits.

 We also train and work with many volunteers through the Student Conservation Association (SCA).
 You do not necessarily have to be a student to apply to this program.
 SCA offers a small subsistence stipend as well as the possibility to earn tuition assistance through the AmeriCorps program.
 To learn more about SCA, please visit their website: http://www.thesca.org.